 The award is made possible by the Dale Warland Singers Fund for New Choral Music, a permanently restricted endowment fund established in 2004 to honor Dale and the Singers.
 The Dale Warland Singers Commission Award was created in 2008.

-The winning chorus will receive a cash award of $5,000, designated towards the commissioning fee (no portion of it should be used for concert production costs).
+This award reflects Chorus America’s and the American Composers Forum’s commitment to modeling equitable compensation practices for the field.
+The winning chorus will receive a cash award of $10,000. $7,500 of the award is designated towards the commissioning fee (paid to the composer) and $2,500 is designated towards travel to support in-person engagement with the project composer, production costs to present the project, and promotion costs for the concert and work.
 It is the responsibility of the chorus to reimburse the composer within ten days of receiving the award.
 The new work must be premiered by the chorus within two years after receiving the award.

 Applicants must be a chorus member of Chorus America.